Is New York Cracking Down on Airbnb to Help Local Residents or Hotels?

 Not that there’s ever been much risk in breaking those laws.
 The maximum penalty is a fine, and enforcement has been spotty at best.
 But that could soon change.
 This week, Mayor Bill de Blasio signed a bill that will force all home-sharing businesses, including Airbnb, to hand over names, addresses, and other data on all its New York hosts each month.
 The mayor and the bill’s chief sponsor, Carlina Rivera, cited concerns that Airbnb’s presence drives up rent costs by taking apartments off the market for permanent city residents.
 “Years before I was a member of the Council, I worked as a housing organizer on the Lower East Side,” Rivera said in a statement.
 “I heard countless stories from tenants and organizers about illegal short-term rentals jolting them out of the security and stability of an affordable home.”

 There’s no telling exactly how it will play out.
-Christian Klossner, the city’s chief of enforcement, says having the data will make it easier to target the worst actors, like a property management company in Hell’s Kitchen that allegedly turned 26 rent-stabilized apartments into illegal sublets.
+Christian Klossner, the city’s chief of enforcement, says having the data will make it easier to target the worst actors, like a property-management company in Hell’s Kitchen that allegedly turned 26 rent-stabilized apartments into illegal sublets.
 Klossner’s staff will be able to look for patterns, like multiple listings connected to the same host.
 After a similar law took effect in San Francisco last year, requiring Airbnb hosts to register directly with the city, the number of Airbnb listings dropped from more than 10,000 to 5,500.
 Now that apartments there are in higher demand, the average daily rate this summer has been up 8 percent from a year ago, from $262 to $283, according to the independent analytics company AirDNA.

 As this political fight has raged in New York over the last five years, it’s often appeared to be a proxy war between two powerful business interests: the hotel industry on one hand, for which New York is the most profitable market in the world, and Airbnb on the other, which can’t afford to withdraw from New York as it prepares for its initial public offering.